cmoncrief/coffeebar/README.md

 Compile a single file:

-    $ jadebars test.jade

-Compile an entire directory tree:

-    $ jadebars test/
+    $ coffeebar test.coffee

-Compile to an output directory:
+Compile an entire directory tree to an output directory:

-    $ jadebars input/ -o output/
+    $ coffeebar src -o lib

-Compile all input to a single file:
+Compile and join all input to a single file:

-    $ jadebars input/ -o joined.js

-Compile with minification:

-    $ jadebars input/ -o joined.js -m
+    $ coffeebar src -o joined.js

 Compile and watch for changes:

-    $ jadebars input/ -o output/ -w
+    $ coffeebar src -o lib -w

 ## API

-#### jadebars(inputPaths, [options])
+#### coffeebar(inputPaths, [options])

-Compiles all .jade files found in `inputPaths`, which can be a single string or an array of strings.
+Compiles all .coffee files found in `inputPaths`, which can be a single string or an array of strings.

 ##### Options:

-* `minify` - (boolean) Compress output files.
-Defaults to false.
+* `bare` - (boolean) CoffeeScript compiler option which omits the top-level function wrapper if set to true.
 * `output` - (string) The path to the output file.
 If the path has a file extension, all files will be joined at that location.
 Otherwise, the path is assumed to be a directory.
 * `silent` - (boolean) Suppress all console output.
 Defaults to true.
 * `watch` - (boolean) Watch all files and directories for changes and recompile automatically.
 Defaults to false.

 ##### Example:

-    var jadebars = require('jadebars')
+    var coffeebar = require('coffeebar')

-    jadebars('templates', {output: 'javascripts/templates.js'})
+    coffeebar('src', {output: 'lib/app.js'})

 ## Running the tests